Open-ET/openet-ssebop/README.rst

 This repository provides `Google Earth Engine <https://earthengine.google.com/>`__ Python API based implementation of the SSEBop ET model.

 The Operational Simplified Surface Energy Balance (SSEBop) model computes daily total actual evapotranspiration (ETa) using land surface temperature (Ts), maximum air temperature (Ta) and reference ET (ETr or ETo).
-The SSEBop model does not solve all the energy balance terms explicitly; rather, it defines the limiting conditions based on average-sky net radiation balance principles.
+The SSEBop model does not solve all the energy balance terms explicitly; rather, it defines the limiting conditions based on "gray-sky" net radiation balance principles and an air temperature parameter.
-This approach predefines unique sets of "hot/dry" and "cold/wet" limiting values for each pixel and is designed to reduce model operator errors when estimating ET routinely.
+This approach predefines unique sets of "hot/dry" and "cold/wet" limiting values for each pixel, allowing an operational model setup and a relatively shorter compute time.

 *Basic SSEBop model implementation in Earth Engine:*